-- The Sole Proprietor Stabilization Program will be managed by Brattleboro Development Credit Corporation (BDCC) and Two-Rivers Ottauquechee Regional Commission (TRORC)

-both entities have recent considerable experience with the Agency managing disaster recovery program (CDBG-DR) funds totaling over \$12.5 million.
-If the State of Vermont does not receive the Waiver approval of Direct Assistance, the Business Assistance Program will be subgranted to TRORC and BDCC, respectively through appropriate municipalities as a grant award from the State. - The Rental Assistance Program (per eligible activity regulation 24 CFR 570.207 (b)(4) Income Repayments) will be managed by the 5 homeownership centers that qualify as Community Based Development Organizations (CBDO) which are the only organizations eligible to provide rental assistance through the CDBG program.
-To expedite the process, we will be amending existing grant agreements with the municipalities these CDBO's are currently working with.
-To avoid conflict of interest, applications for units affiliated with HOC's will be reviewed by a third-party. - Allocations are estimated based on the State's CDBG-CV Award. - The Agency reserves the right to adjust fund categories by up to \$100,000.

-• Recaptured funds will be reallocated as soon as feasible.
+- The Sole Proprietor Stabilization Program will be managed by Brattleboro Development Credit Corporation (BDCC) and Two-Rivers Ottauquechee Regional Commission (TRORC) both entities have recent considerable experience with the Agency managing disaster recovery program (CDBG-DR) funds totaling over \$12.5 million.
+If the State of Vermont does not receive the Waiver approval of Direct Assistance, the Business Assistance Program will be subgranted to TRORC and BDCC, respectively through appropriate municipalities as a grant award from the State. - The Housing Stabilization Program (per eligible activity regulation 24 CFR 570.207 (b)(4) Income Repayments) will be managed by the 5 homeownership centers that qualify as Community Based Development Organizations (CBDO) which are the only organizations eligible to provide mortgage and rental assistance through the CDBG program. - Allocations are estimated based on the State's CDBG-CV Award. - The Agency reserves the right to adjust fund categories by up to \$100,000. - Recaptured funds will be reallocated as soon as feasible.

-Program Limitations

-Public Service Limitation (15% of total allocation) - Limitation Waived by HUD Federal 20% Cap for state & local general administration activities Limit on Urgent Need (30% of Total)
+Program Limitations Public Service Limitation (15% of total allocation) - Limitation Waived by HUD Federal 20% Cap for state & local general administration activities \$ 1,776,058.60 Limit on Urgent Need (30% of Total) \$ 2,664,087.90